 Bankruptcy Lawyers in Cullman

 Getting started just takes one phone call.
-When you call the office you can usually speak to our Cullman bankruptcy attorney so he can counsel you over the phone and determine your options.
-After speaking with Mr. Steven Harris, if you decide to file bankruptcy then we will set up an appointment in our Decatur office.
+When you call the office you can usually speak to our Cullman bankruptcy attorney the same day for a quick phone consultation.
+After speaking with our attorney, if you decide to file bankruptcy then we can set up an appointment in our Decatur office.

-Once an appointment is made, then we will email you a questionnaire to fill out after your first phone call with us so that you can bring it with you to the appointment along with all the paperwork necessary to file.
+Once an appointment is made, then we will email you a questionnaire to fill out and bring with you to the appointment along with all the paperwork necessary to file.
 You will need specific documents such as your tax returns for the prior two years, bank statements, and pay stubs.
 Which documents are needed will be specified during your first phone call with us.

 Our Cullman bankruptcy lawyer charges $850.00 for the attorney fees in a Chapter 7 and the Bankruptcy Court charges a filing fee of $335.00.
 There are additional costs such as the fee for pulling your credit report (around $30) and the fees for two online courses (each one takes about an hour to complete online or over the phone).
 The total costs for filing a Chapter 7 bankruptcy with us is between $1200 and $1260, depending on how you complete the online course requirements.

 Cullman County Bankruptcy Attorneys